-PY 300 Social Science Research Methods
+PY 300 Research Methods and Analysis

 The course serves as an introduction to research methodology in social and behavioral science research.
 Students will learn hypothesis formation, literary research, data collection, and data analysis.
 In addition, students will be trained to critique literature and utilize theory in research.
 Students will be exposed to both qualitative and quantitative research methodologies.
+Throughout the course, students will study research and sampling techniques, research designs, and levels of measurement.
+Cross-listed with CJ 300.